kaipartmann/Peridynamics.jl/docs/src/manual.md

 ## Export settings

-The results of a simulation are exported as `vtu` and `jld2` files, to make post-processing with ParaView and Julia easy.
+The simulation results are exported as `vtu` and `jld2` files to make post-processing with ParaView and Julia straightforward.
-With [`ExportSettings`](@ref), the file path and the frequency of the export can be set.
+With [`ExportSettings`](@ref), the file path and the export frequency can be set.

 #### Example 1:
 Export into the directory `"results"` every 10'th time step.